Boiiterra/School_schedule_generator/README.md

 ## Description

 This application is going to generate school schedule based on input data, that will be stored locally.
-This data won't be deleted unless user decides to do so.
+The schedule itself will be stored in an excel document.
+Data won't be deleted unless user decides to do so.
 Also all data is going to be easily displayed if user needs to check whether it is correct.